AdamJeddy/For-Future-Me/_posts/Psychology-of-Money/2022-04-23-Psychology-of-Money.md

 ### Chapter 8.
 Man in the Car Paradox

 - There is a paradox here: people tend to want wealth to signal to others that they should be liked and admired.
-But in reality those other people often bypass admiring you, not because they don’t think wealth is admirable, but because they use your wealth as a benchmark for their own desire to be liked and admired.
+But in reality, those other people often bypass admiring you, not because they don’t think wealth is admirable, but because they use your wealth as a benchmark for their own desire to be liked and admired.

-- If respect and admiration are your goal, be careful how you seek it.
+- If respect and admiration are your goals, be careful how you seek them.
 Humility, kindness, and empathy will bring you more respect than horsepower ever will.

 ### Chapter 9.
 Wealth is What You Don’t See

 - Modern capitalism makes helping people fake it until they make it a cherished industry.

 - Investor Bill Mann once wrote:
 > "There is no faster way to feel rich than to spend lots of money on really nice things.
-But the way to be rich is to spend money you have, and to not spend money you don’t have.
+But the way to be rich is to spend money you have and not spend money you don’t have.
 It’s really that simple."

 - Rich is a current income.

 - But wealth is hidden.
 It’s income not spent.

 - Exercise is like being rich.
 You think, "I did the work and I now deserve to treat myself to a big meal."
 Wealth is turning down that treat meal and actually burning net calories.
-It’s hard, and requires self-control.
+It’s hard and requires self-control.
 But it creates a gap between what you could do and what you choose to do that accrues to you over time.

 - The problem for many of us is that it is easy to find rich role models.
 It’s harder to find wealthy ones because by definition their success is more hidden.